 It’s a very popular practice for independent filmmakers to shoot a trailer, just the trailer, in hopes of using it to raise money for the full film.
 The idea is to show what the movie will look like once completed.
 You know, once you give them money to make it.

 Nice idea.
-Except for two problems.
-I’ve never actually seen this work and it still takes a huge amount of work to shoot a trailer.
+Except I’ve never actually seen this work and it still takes a huge amount of work to shoot a trailer.
 A trailer is a great marketing tool.
 But it doesn’t show you can properly and compelling tell a story.
 I think we’ve all experienced a promising trailer, only to be disappointed by the actual film.

 Before committing one minute or one dime to making your trailer I have a couple of ideas that might help.